‘This is my city’: Harper plays possibly last home Nats game

 He sparked raucous celebrations at his home stadium when he won the Home Run Derby during All-Star weekend this July.

 “It’s like I’m standing here like a 35-year old, but I’m only 25.
-So it’s the first time going through something like this, of course.
-I’ve never done it in my life — possibly playing my last game somewhere, anything like that, and it really means something to me,” Harper said.
+So it’s the first time going through something like this, of course,” Harper said.

-The outfielder joins Los Angeles Dodgers infielder Manny Machado as the jewels of the upcoming free-agent class.

-Asked what it would take for him to return to Washington, Harper said: “I’ve got to know if I’m in” the team’s plans.
+Asked what it would take for him to return to Washington, he replied: “I’ve got to know if I’m in” the team’s plans.

 “Everybody knows what could possibly happen,” he added.
 “I could be out of here or I could be back.”

-Needless to say, folks such as Nationals manager Dave Martinez and Harper’s teammates would prefer the latter.
+Needless to say, folks such as Martinez and Harper’s teammates would prefer the latter.

-“He’s got an unbelievable future ahead of him.
-Hopefully it’s here with the Nationals.
-We all hope for that,” said Martinez, the rookie skipper whose team entered Wednesday with an 80-78 record.
-“What he’s meant for the city — if you take a look around the stadium and see how many number 34’s kids wear and fans wear, that should tell you everything.”

-First baseman Ryan Zimmerman, the first player drafted by the Nationals after the franchise moved from Montreal for the 2005 season, thinks that Harper would like to remain.
+“He wants to be back here.
+I know that,” the rookie skipper said.
+“We’ve got three games left.
+He’s going to wear a Nationals uniform for three more games and hopefully for many, many years after that.
+So we’ll see.”

 Until it’s been determined, Harper’s 2019 destination will be the talk of baseball.